-12. Loan Security
+10. Loan Security

-Loans will be secured by collateral with value equal to or greater than the requested loan amount to adequately safeguard the MTFC.
+Loans will be secured to adequately safeguard the MTFC.
 If the MTFC is the sole lender in a project, the MTFC will take a first security interest in the collateral pledged.
 If the MTFC is lending in conjunction with other financings, the MTFC will consider taking a subordinate security interest in the collateral pledged.
-A borrower shall be solely limited to the collateral expressly authorized for such borrower in this Policy.